Bike Commuting, Lifestyle & Carrying Loads

 - Bike Wise New Zealand - underway

-- Swindon Cycle Challenge (UK) - evaluation report
+- Swindon Cycle Challenge (UK) - underway

 Check with your local bicycle advocacy organization for local bike commuter tips (find them on our Find Organizations page).
 Your local government might also have bike commuting resources.
 Here’s a great example from Bike Arlington.